e-Informatica Software Engineering Journal Paper Requirements and Recommendations

 1. Required elements of the paper:

-How to prepare structured abstract: 1, 2, 3, 4 and 5
+More on how to prepare the structured abstract: 1, 2, 3, 4 and 5.

 2. Keywords.